mell-o-tron/practice_os/README.md

+# KWSL Workshop

+*If you're here for the OS Development Workshop by KWSL:*

+**!!!!
+Install the GCC cross compiler BEFORE the workshop (it can take > 30 minutes) !!!!**

+See "Building" section.

 # PracticeOS

 This is a *practice* version of the MellOS kernel.
 Its disk drivers and file system code are substituted by stubs.
 This way you can write your own without caring too much about the infrastructure.